Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-No, it’s not.
-Acute lymphocytic leukemia accounts for less than half of 1% of all cancers in the U.S. However, ALL is the most common cancer that affects children, teenagers and young adults.
+Acute lymphocytic leukemia makes up less than 1% of all cancers in the U.S. It’s most common in children, but anyone can get it.
 Most ALL cases affect children ages 2 to 5.

 A third type, natural killer ALL, is very rare.